bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 ## query_print_mode

 Print mode of query result (only for print result, not output).
-Either None (native), 'markdown', 'tabulate' or disabled.
+Either None (default), 'dataframe', 'markdown', 'tabulate' or disabled.
+If None, print mode is 'dataframe' if no export file is provided.

 Type: `str`

-Choices: `[None, 'markdown', 'tabulate', 'disabled']`
+Choices: `[None, 'dataframe', 'markdown', 'tabulate', 'disabled']`

 Default: `None`